palico-ai/palico-ai/README.md

 </div

 Building an LLM application involves continuously iterating on different ideas (models, prompts, architectures).
-Palico gives you a tech stack that's designed for iterative development.
+Palico is a framework for efficiently iterating on your LLM Development.

 #### With Palico you can